Aryan-sawant/BoneHealthAISuite/README.md

 ## ⚠️ Disclaimer

 **Important:** This application is intended for educational and demonstration purposes only.
 It is **not a medical device** and should not be used for clinical diagnosis or treatment decisions.
 The AI's analysis is based on the provided image and may not be accurate or complete.
 Always consult with a qualified medical professional for any health concerns, diagnoses, or treatment plans.

+## 📝 License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## 🤝 Contributing